 A scramble is a collection of connected subgraphs of a graph.
 We study scrambles where every subgraph has the same number of vertices, and use that to study chip-firing games.

-(24) “Multiplicity-free gonality on graphs”, with Franny Dean and Max Everett. (arXiv)
+(25) “Multiplicity-free gonality on graphs”, with Franny Dean and Max Everett.
+To appear in the Electronic Journal of Graph Theory and Applications. (arXiv)

 The gonality of a graph measures how few chips we need so that we can move the chips anywhere using chip-firing moves.
 We introduce multiplicity-free gonality, which asks how few chips we need if they’re all placed on different vertices.